Our story began 25 years, with an ambition to deliver high quality music experiences

 But we’re more than just that.
-Over the past 25 years, we’ve built up a passionate community of music aficionados, players, aspiring young musicians, and amateur musicians.
-Our Centre provides a permanent home for local orchestras, choirs and music groups.
-Working extensively with young people locally, we deliver an exciting Creative Learning programme in Wiltshire and beyond with 30 projects for over 5,000 young people every year – concerts, education and community work for all ages, abilities and backgrounds.
+Over the past 25 years, we’ve built up a passionate community of music aficionados, players, aspiring young musicians, amateur musicians, and young creatives.
+We provide a permanent home for local orchestras, choirs and music groups.
+Young people are also at the heart of what we do; we deliver an exciting Creative Learning programme in Wiltshire and beyond with 30 projects for over 5,000 young people every year through concerts, education and community work for all ages, abilities and backgrounds.
 And over 800 young musicians rehearse here weekly, with 55,000 people using the Centre each year.
+As a charity, we rely on funding and generous support of many to help us keep the arts thriving.

 History